-Why, it’s almost like they’re hovering, except they’re not, so what on earth is this thing people call a “hoverboard”?
+You’ve probably heard of a powered hoverboard but wondered what it was.
+Why, it’s almost like they’re hovering, except they’re not, so what on earth is this thing people call a ‘hoverboard’?

 What is a hoverboard?

-What they are is two rather thick platforms set out with sensors that pick up on the minute pressure movements exerted by the feet, with this technology connected to a battery and two wheels to allow you to move forwards, backwards, or turn slightly.
+What they are is two rather thick platforms with sensors that pick up on the minute pressure movements exerted by the feet.
+You can lean forward, back and sideways and the battery and two wheels moves you forwards, backwards, or turn slightly.

 Is it dangerous to use a hoverboard?

-Like any motorised piece of transport, it can be a little risky getting on a hoverboard, and that’s because this is a gadget that moves, and can move quickly.
+Like any motorised piece of transport, it can be risky getting on a hoverboard, and that’s because this is a gadget that moves, and can move quickly.

 In fact, any form of transport, even short haul transport, can be dangerous.